szfh/szfh.github.io/_drafts/2020-8-1-is-hojbjerg-good.md

 > Is Pierre-Emile Højbjerg good?
 Three things:

 ## Where he fits
 He has appeared in a double-pivot with James Ward-Prowse, where neither tends to play particularly further forward than the other.
-Defensive contributions are similar, but Hojbjerg gets significantly more on-ball time than Ward-Prowse and completes more risky, progressive actions.

 ![PEH]({{site.baseurl}}/images/2020-8-1-is-hojbjerg-good/PEH.png) ![JWP]({{site.baseurl}}/images/2020-8-1-is-hojbjerg-good/JWP.png)
 > source: football slices

+This is not Hasenhuttl's first line of defence so off-ball contributions are similar.
+But Hojbjerg gets significantly more on-ball time than Ward-Prowse and completes more risky, progressive actions.

+> (Possession: Targ/90, Rec/90) - on ball more
+> (Pass Types: Live,TB,Press(shows risky passes)) - more risky actions

-There is good progressive passing volume but that doesn't always translate into the most dangerous passes - into the penalty area.
+There is good shot assist volume all the way until the most dangerous completed passes - into the penalty area.

-> (Possession: Targ/90, Rec/90)
-> (Passing:  KP,1/3,PPA,Prog)
-> (Pass Types: Live,TB,Press(shows risky passes))
-> (GCA: SCAPassLive)
+> (GCA: SCAPassLive, Passing:KP, Prog) - good volume
+> (Passing:1/3,PPA) - most dangerous

-### Sign this player if you want
+#### Sign this player if you want
-more passing and ball progression in your midfield
+more passing and ball progression in your middle third
 	*and*
 consistently solid defensive output

-### Don't sign this player if you want
+#### Don't sign this player if you want
-a Kante/Ndidi/Fernandinho that lets you get five attacking players on the pitch
+the next Kante/Ndidi/Fernandinho that lets you get five attacking players on the pitch
 	*or*
-a player to put all your centre-of-the-pitch creation through
+one player to put all your centre-of-the-pitch creation through

->This is less of that, but maybe the fourth one of those doesn't exist.

 ## He should stop shooting, but that's fixable.
 This is bad decision making, not bad shooting.